SoftwareHeritage/swh-deposit/docs/getting-started.rst

 * update a loaded deposit with a new version:

-  - by using the external-id with the ``--slug`` argument which will link the new deposit with its parent deposit
+  - by using the external-id with the ``--slug`` argument, you will link the new deposit with its parent deposit

 .. code:: shell